aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/20_review_eztravel.md

 3 .
 Back on the ec2 instance page, copy the **public IP** Dockerized version named  **YOUR_LAST_NAME-workshop-ez-docker**.

 4 .
-Then in an addional browser tab, paste that IP, **http://PUBLIC-IP**, to view the EasyTravel application.
-Again it may take few minutes to be available.
+Then in an additional browser tab, paste that IP, **http://PUBLIC-IP**, to view the EasyTravel application.
+Again, it may take few minutes to be available.

 ## Continue with the review